This page is dedicated to examples of bed bug bites on real people.

 Bed Bug Bites on Arms

-For information on preventing or stopping bed bug bites, I recommend our quick guide on protecting your bed from bed bugs.
+For more on preventing and stopping bed bug bites, check out our guide on protecting your bed from bed bugs.

 Bed Bug Bites on Legs